huntergps/handbook-docs/Fuse/04 - Layout.md

 <!-- TODO: Illustration -->

 ## $(DockPanel)
-The DockPanel layes out its children by docking them to the different sides, one after the other.
+The DockPanel lays out its children by docking them to the different sides, one after the other.
 One can specify which side per element by using the $(Dock) property like so:
 ```
 <Rectangle Dock="Left"/>
 ```